brabster/tw-site-mkdocs/docs/posts/2024-07-31-map-over-array-in-bigquery/index.md

 ![SQL snippet for map explained in post](./assets/map_sql.webp)

-This walkthrough shows how I can use my functional programming techniques `map` and `filter` in SQL engines like BigQuery.
-These techniques give me a lot of power to keep processing efficiently at scale whilst keeping my SQL simple and relatively easy to understand.
+This walkthrough shows how I can use the functional programming techniques `map` and `filter` that I already know and love in SQL engines like BigQuery.
+These techniques give me a lot of processing power whilst keeping my SQL simple and relatively easy to understand.
+Unlike custom code, I can use the same SQL and infratructure I'd use to process ten rows to process ten billion rows in seconds.

 <!-- more -->